November 9th 2014

 The make up is quite rich and creamy by the way.
 It might not be ideal for rosaceans with oily skin type..
 But my skin is so utterly dry, that a creamy greasy make up is the only thing possible.
 I used more dry mineral powder in the past and I looked like a crossing between a mummy and a lizard.

 My friend wrote me about it: "Hello my dear!
-Wow you look very beautiful and I'm so glad you found the right makeup and had a great night out!
+I'm so glad you found the right makeup and had a great night out!
 It really has a broader significance than just the way you look doesn't it, as it enables you to feel like you are taking a small part of your life back; the psychological impact of looking in a mirror and not seeing the redness is not to be underestimated (even though some people might say they didn't even notice the redness to begin with, it's all about the way you feel in your own skin).
 I until recently was using Jane Iredale pressed powder which I really liked, then switched to Vichy Dermablend as I was worried about infection/contamination risk using a powder given my history - it's pretty thick stuff but you can sort of layer on as much as you need and I mix it with Avene Tolerance Extreme which I like (I keep it in the fridge so it's nice and cool when I put it on)."

 "Thank you.
 Your make up looks impeccable, very lovely.
 Yeh I agree it was not only about the way it looked but also about just having the confident feeling of looking like everybody else, not having to worry about the looks of worry or curiosity or whatever look they can give you when you are beet red.
 You get used to that but it always makes me feel even more of an outsider than I already am and the burning you feel sort of feels more hot when I know others can see it?
 And I start to worry that I should cool down or it will be even more visible.
 A catch 22 and now I did flush and burn for a short period (due to the temperature there) but I could just relax (and check that pocket mirror another time, lovely) and the flush went down sooner actually."